xw2697/TFA_Project/README.md

 This web framework includes views:

 * A map that displays the location of the squirrel sightings.
-Located at: /map
+Located at: /map The link to see the map: https://xw2697.uk.r.appspot.com/squirrel/map

 * A view lists all squirrel sightings and corresponding links to view each sighting.
 It has fields: (1)Unique Squirrel ID, (2)Date and (3)Link to unique squirrel sighting.
-Located at: /sightings
+Located at: /sightings The link to see the list of squirrels: https://xw2697.uk.r.appspot.com/squirrel/sightings

 * A view to update a particular sighting.
 It has fields: (1)Latitude, (2)Longitude, (3)Unique Squirrel ID, (4)Shift, (5)Date and (6)Age.
 Located at: /sightings/<unique-squirrel-id>